'Shikoku Green Travel' - Taking full advantage of express trains and riding all of JR's Shikoku lines - Day 1

 View from the castle tower towards Uwajima Station.

 Once you get off at the castle, it takes about 30 minutes for the bus to depart.
 You can also board the bus from the Uwajima Bus Center near Shiroyama, but I wasn't sure how crowded it would be, so I went back to the starting point, Uwajima Station.
-Long-distance routes from Uwajima Station include those to Matsuyama as well as Sukumo.
+In addition to Sukumo, there are also flights to Matsuyama.

 Bus departure information display.
 The bus bound for Matsuyama and Dogo is an express train, but the bus bound for Gusukube and Sukumo is a local train, with over 80 stops.